cassidygorsky/5243-Project2/README.md

 ## Choose dataset

 ## Data Cleaning and Preprocessing
+The Cleaning & Preprocessing section provides tools to clean, transform, and prepare datasets for further analysis.
+Users can handle missing values, remove duplicates, detect and treat outliers, normalize numerical features, and encode categorical variables.
+#### Data Cleaning
+This section allows users to perform basic cleaning operations to ensure data consistency and accuracy:
+- Clean Strings & Convert Numbers automatically trims extra spaces, converts text-based numbers into numerical format, and standardizes string formatting.
+- Convert to Dates detects and converts date-like strings into proper date-time format.
+- Remove Duplicate Rows eliminates exact duplicate rows, ensuring data integrity.
+#### Missing Value Handling
+Users can choose from the following strategies to handle missing values
+- **Mean, Median, or Mode Imputation** replaces missing values based on statistical measures.
+- **Drop Missing Values** allows users to remove rows or specific columns with missing values.
+- **Bulk Selection for NA Removal** provides options to select or deselect all columns for missing value treatment.
+#### Outlier Handling
+This section provides tools to detect and handle outliers
+- **Detection Methods**: Users can choose between the Interquartile Range (IQR) method or Z-score to identify outliers.
+- **Threshold Adjustment**: A Z-score threshold slider helps fine-tune outlier detection sensitivity.
+- **Handling Options**: Users can choose to delete outliers, replace them with mean/median values, or apply Winsorization to cap extreme values.
+#### Normalization
+- **Enable Normalization** applies standard scaling techniques.
+- **Column Selection**: Users can select specific numeric columns or apply normalization across all numeric features.
+#### Encoding
+- This part allows users to encode categorical columns.
+A thershold is set to let user choose when should a column should apply lable encoder.
+If a columnn's unique value bigger than the threshold, lable encoder will be used.

 ## **Feature Engineering**
 The Feature Engineering section allows users to create new features and modify existing features, providing visual feedback to display the impact of such transformations.